GLDima/NewYorkWeather/README.md

 - NewYorkWeather.UI shared project with Xamarin.Forms pages and common UI  logic.
 - NewYorkWeather.Core is DotNetStandard library with  RESTful API interaction logic.
 - NewYorkWeather.UITests project with UI tests for Xamarin.Forms pages.

+NewYorkWeather.UITests unit test project, there is a set of cross-platform tests in a "Test" class.
+These tests will be run against both platforms.
+You could use Visual Studio Unit Tests Runner to run them.